duranserkan/DRN-Project/DRN.Framework.Testing/README.md

 * DataSelfAttribute

 Following design principle is used for these attributes
-* All attributes has data prefix to benefit from autocomplete
+* All attributes have data prefix to benefit from autocomplete
 * All data attributes automatically provide `TestContext` as first parameter if tests requires
 * All data attributes try to provide missing values with AutoFixture and NSubstitute
 * All data attributes will automatically override TestContext's service collection with provided NSubstitute interfaces